mengbinhao/jack-note/docs/my/HSBC.md

 Scrum teams are my customer, they told me the synchronization tools saves lots of their time.

-I mean I am proud of delivering the synchronization tool between starteam and rally to the scrum team.
+I mean I am proud of delivering the synchronization tool between startteam and rally to the scrum team.

 ### talk about project
 - background